Wildlife of Guinea-Bissau: Predators

 There still is much debate about the status of many predator species in Guinea-Bissau.
 This is, in part, because much of the country remains unstudied, and because of the cryptic nature of many predator species.
-Lion, for instance, was listed as possibly extinct in Guinea-Bissau during the 2014 assessment of the lion by the IUCN Red list of threatened species.
+The lion, for instance, was listed as possibly extinct in Guinea-Bissau during the 2014 assessment of the lion by the IUCN Red List of Threatened Species.
 However, a picture of a lion was still recorded by a camera trap in 2016 the southeastern Boé region.